 Collaborative divorce requires the involvement of individuals and attorneys trained in the process of collaborative divorce.
 If the process fails, the spouses will need to engage new, separate counsel to guide them through a more confrontational divorce.
 You should closely examine collaborative divorce and feel comfortable that it will fit your situation before you decide to invest money in the process.

 Mediation is available at any point in the divorce process.
 Individuals can seek the assistance of a mediator anywhere along the line, as many times as they wish.
 Indeed, in New Jersey, mediation is required before a divorce can proceed to a court hearing.
 However, if the mediation is not successful, the parties can continue onward towards trial without any need to engage separate counsel.

 Contact a Verona Family Law Attorney for a Consultation About Collaborative Divorce in New Jersey Today

 If you are thinking about filing for divorce, or if you have already started the divorce process and are dealing with another matter such as child custody, child support, or division of assets, you need to speak with a qualified attorney.
 The New Jersey family law attorneys at Nitti & Nitti Attorneys at Law represent clients throughout the state, including Caldwell, Millburn, Maplewood, and South Orange.
 We understand how challenging this time can be for you, which is why we will fight hard to protect your interests, and the interests of your loved ones, throughout the legal process.
-Call us at (973) 828-0772 or fill out our confidential contact form to schedule a consultation.
-We have an office conveniently located at 145 Eagle Rock Ave, Roseland, NJ 07068.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.